 This course introduces the nature and development of law in the United States, with a particular emphasis on how the law applies to businesses and how the law adapts and remains relevant in the face of constantly changing economic, political, social and technological conditions.
 It includes a study of business documents, how business entities are created and operated, the role of government in regulating businesses, and ethical implications of law.

-Prerequisite: ENG 22 or ENG 24 with a grade of C or better or equivalent.
+Prerequisite: ENG 22 or ENG 24 with a grade of CR or placement in ENG 100 or equivalent or higher.